 All that said, anticipation of the new iPhone has already pushed Apple’s stock price up this year.
 It’s fair to say consumers won’t care how many devices are in Apple’s product line until something goes wrong.

 On The Services Side

 Meanwhile on the services side of the company, Apple announced recently the hiring of two major Sony Corp.
 SNE executives to head up the company’s original video space.
-The idea is to compete with Amazon.com Inc. (NASDAQ:AMZNC), Netflix Inc. (NASDAQ:NFLXB) and Time Warner Inc.’s (NYSE:TWXC) HBO.
+The idea is to compete with Amazon.com Inc. (NASDAQ:AMZNB), Netflix Inc. (NASDAQ:NFLXA) and Time Warner Inc.’s (:TWXN/A) HBO.

 Analysts are wary that, true to form, Apple will concentrate on privacy at the expense of innovative programming.
 Alternatively it could offer great programming with less privacy.
 Either tactic could spell trouble for the company – again, if something goes wrong.

 Apple Glasses Could Be Biggest Hit Of All